How To Fix Sublimation Mistakes: Tips For Perfect Prints Every Time

 Fixing Mistakes After Sublimation Process

-There are plenty simple and cheap solutions to this problem.
-Here are the quickest and easiest solutions:
+There are countless simple and inexpensive solutions to this problem.
+Here are the quickest and easiest ones:

 How To Remove Sublimation Ink Stains With Rubbing Alcohol